 Things are more complicated while working with numbers.
 In nested IF functions you have to be very careful while defining conditions as the same conditions can be applied to other numbers too.
 Like number 49 is less than 50 and 80.
 If you have a condition for both number 50 and number 80 then you might get an accurate result.
 So proper nesting is very important and it has to be maintained from either the lowest number to the highest number or the highest number to the lowest number.
 Observe the flowchart below for a better understanding of the evaluation.

-Follow the following flowchart for the example stated above for getting a proper idea of how the nested IF functions work.
+Follow the following flowchart for the example stated above to get a proper idea of how the nested IF functions work.

 We are showing the above Excel formula in this flowchart.
 The formula is easy to read from this flowchart.
 When you will make complex formulas, you can think in this way.

-3 Suitable Ways to Use IF Function with Multiple Conditions in Excel
+How to Use IF Function with Multiple Conditions in Excel: 3 Suitable Ways

 Let’s get introduced to our dataset first.
 I have the Name of the students, CGPA and number of credit earned by the students on my sheet and I’ll use the IF function in Excel with multiple conditions using this dataset.